-identical assets or liabilities;

-- Level 2 fair value is derived from inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly (i.e., as price) or indirectly (i.e., derived from prices); and - Level 3 fair value is derived from valuation techniques using inputs that include significant inputs for the asset or liability that are not based on observable market data (unobservable market inputs).
+- Level 1 fair value is derived from quoted prices (unadjusted) in active market prices for identical assets or liabilities; - Level 2 fair value is derived from inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly (i.e., as price) or indirectly (i.e., derived from prices); and - Level 3 fair value is derived from valuation techniques using inputs that include significant inputs for the asset or liability that are not based on observable market data (unobservable market inputs).

-At 31 December 2021, TPEN held £1.9bn Level 1 (2020: £2.0bn), nil at Level 2 (2020: nil) and £2.0bn Level 3 (2020: £1.8bn) assets (net of associated liabilities) to cover linked liabilities.
+At 31 December 2022, TPEN held £1.1bn Level 1 (2021: restated £2.0bn), nil at Level 2 (2021: nil) and £1.5bn Level 3 (2021: restated £2.0bn) assets (net of associated liabilities) to cover linked liabilities.
 Level 3 investments comprise investment property in TPEN's Property Fund which is measured initially at cost, including related transaction costs, on the date of acquisition or the date of unconditional exchange, if earlier.
 After initial recognition, investment property is carried at fair value, after the deduction of unamortised lease incentives.

-Assets held for unit-linked contracts (net of liabilities associated with unit-linked and including reinsurance recoverables, see below) increased by £184.8m due to net investment returns on the underlying financial instruments of £545.1m offset by net client outflows of £360.3m.
+Assets held for unit-linked contracts (net of liabilities associated with unit-linked and including reinsurance recoverables, see below) decreased by £1.3bn largely due to net client outflows (client inflows minus client outflows) of £1.1bn and £0.2bn attributed to net investment return, change in other technical provisions net of reinsurance and expenses.